-From firework festivals to free summer concerts as well as art, music, movies, sports, and the outdoors, the Capital Region is chock-full of family-friendly and adult-only events this July.
-Many of these events are free, some do require advanced tickets for entry.
+From firework festivals to free summer concerts as well as art, music, movies, sports, and the outdoors, the Capital Region is chock-full of events this July.
+Many of these events are free while some do require advanced tickets for entry.

 Book your accommodations and travel itinerary well in advance as hotels and tickets are likely to sell out during the busy tourist season.

 Local movie events in the Washington, D.C., area are canceled in 2020.